-i) We aim to ensure that our business model and operations are resilient to climate and transition related risks, and that we identify and execute on material climaterelated business opportunities.
+i) We aim to ensure that our business model and operations are resilient to climate and transition-related risks, and that we identify and execute on material climate-related business opportunities.

-ii) We seek to understand and integrate into our investment process all material climate-related risks and opportunities.
-As part of this goal, we expect that our investee companies have the ability to operate and grow in a Paris-aligned global economy, and that their business operations are resilient to physical climate risks under all future scenarios.
-We are committed to ensuring that we evaluate transition related investment opportunities as part of our ongoing process for identifying investment candidates.
+ii) We seek to understand and integrate into our investment process all financially material climate-related risks and opportunities.
+As part of this goal, we expect that our investee companies have the ability to operate and grow in a range of future climate scenarios (including a Paris-aligned global economy), and that their business operations are resilient to physical climate risks under future scenarios.

+We are committed to ensuring that we evaluate transition-related investment opportunities as part of our ongoing process for identifying investment candidates.
 Our process seeks to identify high-quality, growth businesses capable of resilient wealth generation over time.
-As investment in energy transition continues to accelerate and related technologies mature, we expect more climaterelated investment opportunities to meet these criteria.
+As investment in energy transition continues and related technologies mature, we expect more climate-related investment opportunities to meet these criteria.